finos/community/docs/governance/Software-Projects/EasyCLA.md

 title: FINOS CLA
 ---

-The FINOS IP policy specifies that projects should adopt the FINOS CLA.
+The FINOS IP policy specifies that projects should adopt the FINOS contributor license agreement (CLA).
 The FINOS Governing Board has adopted both an Individual and a Corporate CLA derived from the commonly used Apache-style CLA template.

-FINOS uses EasyCLA ([more information](https://lfx.linuxfoundation.org/tools/easycla), [direct access](https://lfcla.com)) to ensure that all contributors have signed the appropriate documents when contributing to a project which requires a CLA.
+FINOS uses EasyCLA ([more information](https://lfx.linuxfoundation.org/tools/easycla), [direct access](https://lfcla.com)) to ensure that all contributors have signed the appropriate documents when contributing to a project requiring a CLA.
 This tool was created and is maintained by the Linux Foundation, and has a number of features designed to support our open source project communities:

 * Once a contributor is authorized for one FINOS project, the signature is recognized for any other FINOS repositories that use EasyCLA.
 * Contributors may sign as individuals, or be covered under a corporate CLA that their company has signed.